mindfulness-at-the-computer/mindfulness-at-the-computer/docs/howto/creating-a-new-release.md

 ### Building on Ubuntu

+*Please choose a fairly early version*, 16.04 or earlier.
+The reason is that pyinstaller does not bundle libc into the resulting package so the resulting package may not (will not?) work with earlier versions of libc and Ubuntu

 1. Install version 3.5 of Python (PyInstaller doesn't work with 3.6 at the time of writing)
   * Which version is used will depend on the Ubuntu version, but any version 3.0 - 3.5 should be fine (?)
 2. `pip install pyinstaller`